 Best hydrosols for different skin types/conditions:

 – Oily Acne Prone Skin: Tulsi Hydrosol and Lemongrass Hydrosol

 – Dry Sensitive Skin: Rose Hydrosol and Turmeric Hydrosol

-– Inflammed Skin/Damaged Skin Barrier: Vetiver Hydrosol and Blue Chamomile Hydrosol
+– Inflammed Skin/Damaged Skin Barrier: Rose Hydrosol and Lavender Hydrosol

 – Normal Skin Type: Rose, Vetiver, Turmeric or Blue Chamomile Hydrosols

 Hydrosols for haircare: